 1. The complaint was introduced on 15 September 2007 and registered on 18 October 2007.
-At the commencement of proceedings before the Human Rights Advisory Panel (the Panel), the complainant was represented by Praxis, a non-governmental
+At the commencement of proceedings before the Human Rights Advisory Panel (the Panel), the complainant was represented by Praxis, a non-governmental organisation based in Belgrade, Serbia.
+The complainant later decided to represent himself before the Panel.

-- organisation based in Belgrade, Serbia.
-The complainant later decided to represent himself before the Panel, but with the continued assistance of Praxis. - 2.
-The Panel communicated the case to the Special Representative of the Secretary-General (SRSG) on 7 February 2008 giving him the opportunity to provide comments on behalf of UNMIK on the admissibility and merits of the complaint pursuant to Rule 30 of the Panel's Rules of Procedure.
+- 2. The Panel communicated the case to the Special Representative of the Secretary-General (SRSG) on 7 February 2008 giving him the opportunity to provide comments on behalf of UNMIK on the admissibility and merits of the complaint pursuant to Rule 30 of the Panel's Rules of Procedure.
 The SRSG did not avail himself of this opportunity. - 3.
 On 7 May 2008 the Panel declared the complaint admissible. - 4.
-On 13 May 2008, the Panel communicated the case to the SRSG pursuant to Section 11.3 of UNMIK Regulation No. 2006/12 of 23 March 2006 on the Establishment of the Human Rights Advisory Panel, to obtain UNMIK's response on the merits of the case. - 5.
+On 9 May 2008, the Panel communicated the case to the SRSG pursuant to Section 11.3 of UNMIK Regulation No. 2006/12 of 23 March 2006 on the Establishment of the Human Rights Advisory Panel to obtain UNMIK's response on the merits of the case. - 5.
 On 16 September 2008 the SRSG invited the Panel to seek information directly from the Kosovo Property Agency (KPA). - 6.
 On 17 November 2008, in response to a request from the Panel, the KPA provided the full case file on the complainant's case. - 7.
-In a letter dated 3 February 2009, the Panel wrote to the SRSG providing copies of the case file and requesting comments upon the merits of the complaint.
-In a response dated 17 March 2009, the SRSG provided comments upon the merits of the complaint. - 8.
+By letter dated 24 February 2009, the Panel wrote to the SRSG providing copies of the case file and requesting comments upon the merits of the complaint.
+In a response dated 19 March 2009, the SRSG provided comments upon the merits of the complaint. - 8.
 The Panel invited the complainant to provide additional observations in light of the SRSG's comments on 23 April 2009.
 The complainant provided his response on 18 May 2009. - 9.
-By letter dated 26 August 2009, the Panel requested additional information from the KPA.
-The KPA provided its response on 28 August 2009.
+On 6 July 2009, the complainant submitted additional documents to the Panel.